senthilvelan76/SalesNotificationMessageProject/README.txt

 Requirements
  ------------
 Java 1.8
+junit-4.10.jar

  How to use?
  ------------

 	Use any IDE.
 	Download SalesNotificationMessageProject from github and import into IDE as existing projcts in workspace through general type.
-	Run SalesNotificationMessageMainClass as Java Applicaiton.
+	Download junit-4.10.jar file and add into project build path Run SalesNotificationMessageMainClass as Java Applicaiton for sales message result in console view Run SalesNotificationMessageMainClassTest file from test folder as Junit test

 Solution